blockworks-foundation/mango-v4/README.md

 As of now the problem can be ignored as long as the method is not called.

-#### Syscall lib binding failes for invalid solana version combinations
+#### Syscall lib binding fails for invalid solana version combinations

 *Solution*:
 Make sure the Solana version of the program is compatible with the validator version.